 Types of EGL USA Diamond Certificates

-Since USA “branch” have a little better reputation than other offices, we will take a look on different diamond grading reports they do provide at EGL USA:
+The USA “branch” enjoys a slightly better reputation than other branches, so let’s take a closer look at the different types of diamond grading reports they provide at EGL USA:

-• EGL USA Diamond Certificate: This is a certificate issued for analysis done on a diamond to evaluate and certify the color, clarity, carat weight, cut, and inclusions of any diamond received by their laboratory.
+1. EGL USA Diamond Certificate: This certificate is issued following an analysis of a diamond to evaluate and certify the color, clarity, carat weight, cut, and inclusions of any diamond received by their laboratory.

-• EGL USA Colored diamond Report: This certificate is exclusive to the EGL USA.
-It is also considered to be the most popular certificate issued for colored diamonds.
-It shows the unique characteristics that can only be exhibited by a colored diamond.
+3. EGL USA Colored Diamond Report: This certificate, exclusive to EGL USA, is perhaps the most popular document issued for colored diamonds.
+It highlights the unique characteristics exhibited only by a colored diamond.

-• EGL USA Colored diamond origin Report: This certificate is usually a document that explains the details of the origin of colored diamonds.
-It includes a detailed description of the color foundations (natural, enhanced, or high pressure and high temperature (HPHT) treated.)
+4. EGL USA Colored Diamond Origin Report: This certificate provides a detailed account of the origin of colored diamonds.
+It includes a comprehensive description of the color foundations (whether natural, enhanced, or high pressure and high temperature (HPHT) treated.)

-• EGL USA Envira diamond Report: This certificate is a report that combines the usual elements of any diamond report with a commitment to environmental and social responsibility.
+5. EGL USA Envira Diamond Report: This report combines the typical elements of any diamond report with a pledge towards environmental and social responsibility.
+It specifies the sustainable, environmentally friendly source of the diamond, and, when relevant, its associated jewelry materials.

-It shows the sustainable environmental-friendly source of the diamond, and when applicable, its related jewelry materials.
-The reports are usually issued for heirlooms, reclaimed rare items, and newly mined diamonds.
-The report will tell if it’s conflict-free and ethically sourced.
+The reports are typically issued for heirlooms, reclaimed rare items, and newly mined diamonds, confirming if they are conflict-free and ethically sourced.

-• EGL USA 360 Diamond Report: This report is more of a technical sheet; providing information about the technical details of a diamond.
-It uses twelve criteria and innovative light performance evaluations.
-The evaluations consist of the table and depth percentage, pavilion angle, crown angle and height, culet size, girdle thickness, finish, brilliance, contrast, and radiance.
+6. EGL USA 360 Diamond Report: This report acts as a technical sheet, offering information about the technical specifics of a diamond.
+It utilizes twelve criteria and cutting-edge light performance evaluations, including table and depth percentages, pavilion angle, crown angle and height, culet size, girdle thickness, finish, brilliance, contrast, and radiance.

-• EGL USA Lab-Grown diamond Report: This certificate is issued for man-made diamonds, also known as lab-grown diamonds or synthetic stones.
-Despite the fact that these diamonds have the same chemical, physical, and optical properties as natural diamonds, lab assessments will show that they are HPHT, i.e. made by high pressure and high temperature.
-The report includes a section under the name of “Lab-Grown identification”; which is a report from the laser inscription done on the diamonds.
+7. EGL USA Lab-Grown Diamond Report: This certificate is granted for man-made diamonds, known as lab-grown diamonds or synthetic stones.
+Despite these diamonds possessing the same chemical, physical, and optical properties as natural diamonds, lab evaluations will reveal them as HPHT, i.e., made by high pressure and high temperature.
+The report includes a section titled “Lab-Grown Identification,” detailing a report from the laser inscription done on the diamonds.

-• EGL USA Hearts and Arrows diamond Report: This certificate is issued for the documentation of the precise cut and unique facet pattern of hearts and arrows diamonds similar to James Allen’s TrueHearts™ and Blue Nile’s Astor collection.
-The document describes the signature design; a circle of hearts seen through the stone’s pavilion and arrows revealed through its crown.
+8. EGL USA Hearts and Arrows Diamond Report: This certificate documents the precise cut and unique facet pattern of hearts and arrows diamonds, akin to James Allen’s TrueHearts™ and Blue Nile’s Astor collection.
+The document outlines the signature design—a circle of hearts viewed through the stone’s pavilion and arrows visible through its crown.

 Buying an EGL Certified Diamond, a Good Idea?

-Vice versa, if you want an SI1 & J color diamond, search for an EGL one with 3 levels higher, but we don’t recommend that for sure.
+Conversely, if you want an SI1 & J color diamond, you could search for an EGL-graded diamond with grades 3 levels higher, although we wouldn’t necessarily recommend that approach.

 EGL Certified Diamonds Review Summary

-NEVER buy a diamond if it’s only EGL certified.
+NEVER purchase a diamond that’s solely EGL certified.

-Always look for GIA or AGS certificates, GIA is known to be the best lab diamond ever.
+Always opt for GIA or AGS certificates.
+GIA is generally recognized as the best diamond grading lab.

 Still not sure where to buy your diamond?